RaviShankar000/GorillaPresenter/src/userdata/slides.md

 # Advanced Functions and Directives

-None of information on the following slides is required for basic functionality.
-You definitely *don't*  need to memorize all the directives to use Gorilla Presenter.
+None of the information on the following slides is required for basic functionality.
+You definitely *don't*  need to memorize all this stuff to use Gorilla Presenter.
 Think of the following as reference material.

-# Speaker Notes
+# Comments and Speaker Notes

+Lines that begin with two slashes (//) are comments.
+They will not appear anywhere but in the editor.
-Lines that begin with a semicolon (;) will not appear on the slide, but will appear in the speaker notes.
+Lines that begin with a semicolon (;) are speaker notes.
+They will appear in the editor and in the speaker notes.

-; This line will appear in the speaker notes, but not on the slide.
+// This line will only appear in the editor, not in the speaker notes or the slide.

-This is not the same as a normal comment.
-Lines that begin with two slashes (//) will only appear in the editor.
-They will not appear on the slide *or* in the speaker notes.
+; This line will appear in the editor and the speaker notes, but not on the slide.

-// This line will only appear in the editor.

 You can view the speaker notes by choosing that option in the main menu.

-# Mathematics
+# LaTeX Mathematics

-Gorilla Presenter uses \\(\KaTeX\\) to render \\(\LaTeX\\) math on your slides, in either inline format \\(x^2)\\  or display format:
+Gorilla Presenter uses \\(\KaTeX\\) to render \\(\LaTeX\\) math on your slides, in either inline format  or display format.

+Inline format example: This sentence has a  math expression \\(log(x^2)\\) in the middle of it.

+Display format example:

 $$\int_a^b x^2 dx  = \frac{x^3}{3}\LARGE{|}{_{\small a}^{\small b}}$$